Creighton4Good/C4G-Program-Documents/governance.md

 Participate in the development, testing, design, and documentation processes.
 Support the program and projects through volunteer work and coursework.

 # 2. Faculty Advisory Committee
 Comprised of at least three faculty members from the Department of Computer Science, Design, and Journalism.
+See [CONTRIBUTERS.md](/CNTRIBUTORS.md)

 ### Responsibilities include:
 - Approving new project proposals